Out of Many Scattered Things: Lady Stardust

 “You never know,” Lightcap replies, a musical sing-song.

-“Is he any good at his job,” Jasper says darkly.
+Jasper huffs.
+“Is he any good at his job?”

 “Wait.
 Dr. Gottlieb—likes someone?”
 Serge asks.
-“There is a human on God’s green earth that Dr. G actually likes?
+“There’s a human on God’s green earth that Dr. G likes?
 And that human has green hair?
-I don’t even understand what you’re saying.
 The words that came out of your mouth weren’t in the right order, I don’t think.”

 “Not this slow.
-I said a minute and I actually meant a minute.
-Can we focus please?”
+I said a minute and I meant a minute.
+Can we focus, please?”
 Lightcap asks.
-“Rather than salivate over the admittedly amazing interpersonal drama that may or may not be coming our way?”
+“Rather than salivate over the interpersonal drama coming our way?”

 “Hey,” Tendo says.
-“I’m entirely focused, but yet also constantly attending to peripheral detail.
+“I’m focused, yet also attending to peripheral detail.
 This is an essential part of my job description.”

-“I’m trying not to focus,” D’onofrio says.
-“That was actually a central point in Dr. Schoenfeld’s four hours of instructions, if you’ll recall.”
+“I’m trying not to focus,” D’Onofrio says.
+“That was a central point in Dr. Schoenfeld’s four hours of instructions, if you’ll recall.”

 “I did tell him that,” Jasper admits.

-Lightcap ignores their persistent attempts to lighten the mood.
-She pulls a deep breath in, resettles her shoulders, relaxes the tension in her thighs, and looks critically at the entirety of the data set they’ve recorded.
-She can see no problems in the ebb and flow of electrical signals.
-She takes a deep breath to settle herself.
+Lightcap ignores their attempts to lighten the mood.
+She resettles her shoulders, relaxes the tension in her thighs, and looks critically at the data set they’ve recorded.
+She sees no problems in the ebb and flow of electrical signals.

-“Okay,” she says, after a propitious little four count.
-“We’re going to go a bit further, again on my count—I’ll give you a one two three and then a ‘go’ on four.”
+“Okay,” she says, after a propitious little four-count.
+“We’ll go a little further.
+On my count—I’ll give you a ‘one, two, three,’ then go on ‘four’.”

 “Yup,” Tendo confirms.

 She gives them their count.
-Tendo’s channels are already live, so he just watches the readouts as she slides the resistance down in a slow, even pull.
+Tendo’s channels are already live, so he watches the readouts as she slides the resistance down in a slow even pull.

 “Talk to us, Serge,” Jasper says.

 “I’m getting something.
 No pain.
 No temperature.
 No pressure.
 Just—a sense of where she is in space.
 Her arms.
 Her legs.
 I can feel mine.
 I can feel hers.
-Kind of weirdly—both together at the same time.”
+Together at the same time.”

-“Proprioception,” Lightcap says, her eyes fixed on D’onofrio, her throat tight, her voice higher than usual.
+“Proprioception,” Lightcap says, her eyes fixed on D’Onofrio, her throat tight.
 “Perfect.
 Just—just hold here.”

 When you climb to the top of the mountain, David Bowie sings, look out over the sea.